 - Get proactive, actionable, and personalized best practices recommendations.

 - Improve the performance, security, and high availability of your resources, as you identify opportunities to reduce your overall Azure spend.

 - Get recommendations with proposed actions inline.

 You can access Advisor through the Azure portal.
 Sign in to the portal, locate Advisor in the navigation menu, or search for it in the All services menu.
 Azure Advisor provides security recommendations by integrating with azure security center.

-Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
-It’s a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
+Azure Firewall is a managed, cloud-based, network security service that protects your Azure Virtual Network resources.
+It is a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
 Azure Firewall provides inbound protection for non-HTTP/S protocols.
 Examples of non-HTTP/S protocols include: Remote Desktop Protocol (RDP), Secure Shell (SSH), and File Transfer Protocol (FTP).
 It also provides outbound, network-level protection for all ports and protocols, and application-level protection for outbound HTTP/S.